trahvex/MediaproBackendTest/README.md

 ```
 ## Usage

-Start the FastAPI app using the following command:
+Start the library app using the following command:

 ```bash
 uvicorn app:app --reload